 A Pitch Deck for the Investor

 Can you answer these questions?
 Do you have the ability to corroborate those answers with research and especially relevant actual data from your accounting system?
-Have you created a pitch deck answers that these questions?
-Are you constant returning to proving that your value proposition is solid and profitable?
+Have you created that pitch deck answers to these questions and as a result is centered on your value proposition?

 SBA * Consulting LTD in its strategic partnership with Management Interactive LLC can assist you in getting those answers, building those systems and making your company marketable.
-We can work with you to find an investor and working your other trusted advisors, seal the deal.
+We can work with you to find an investor and along with your other trusted advisors, seal the deal.